foksurek/foksurek/README.md

 ## About me

+Naturally ambitious, I currently studying at the Electrical Technical School in Gorzów Wielkopolski.
+Passionate about crafting efficient solutions, I draw inspiration from my education and seek constant growth.
+I'm perpetually exploring innovative approaches to enhance my solutions, viewing each project as a gateway to new horizons in software development.

 👀 Interest in programming since 2019
 🔧 Mainly working in private repos (maybe one day I'll publish them)
 ✔ Main developer of [BanchoNET](https://github.com/NovemoG/BanchoNET)